 Join the Team!

-NEW Grants and Trust Fundraiser
+NEW Assistant Grants and Trust Fundraiser

-On-site | £31,609 Pro Rata | 15 hours a week (2 or 3 days a week Tuesday-Thursday) | Permanent Contract | Deadline Monday 3rd November 2025
+On-site | £31,609 Pro Rata | 10 hours a week (2 days a week Wednesday afternoons and Thursdays) | Permanent Contract | Deadline Monday 2nd December 2025

 Job Description & Specification